cynotebo/KM-Workshop/Module 1.md

 3. Under **Suggester name** add sg and set **Search mode** to *analyzingInfixMatching*
 4. In the index definition fields:

- - Make sure all the field are **retrievable**.
+ - Make sure all the fields are **retrievable**.
  - Make sure that the locations field is **retrievable / facetable / filterable / searchable**.
  - Set **English-Microsoft** as the *Analyzer* for all searchable fields since the content is in English.
  - Select **Suggester** for trials, metadata_author, metadata_title and locations
- - Optional: You can make layoutText not searchable/retrievable since we won’t need it for this workshop.
+ - You can make layoutText not searchable/retrievable since we won’t need it for this workshop.

  ![](images/indexdef.png)